Why Become a Registered Agrologist

 Agrology is a regulated profession in Canada including Manitoba.
-Every person who practices agrology, and is qualified, must be a member of the Institute, unless Agrologists Manitoba provides an exemption as provided under “The Agrologists Act“.
-Some others may be qualified and not practicing but for other reasons want to use the professional designation (P.Ag.).
-These individuals are also required to register.
+Every person who practices agrology, and is qualified, must be registered with Agrologists Manitoba, unless an exemption is provided under “The Agrologists Act“.
+Those who are not practicing agrology but meet the education requirements may become registered, but are not required.

 How can I tell if I am practicing agrology?

-Isn’t that it’s just the agronomists who need to be registered?
+Isn’t it just agronomists who need to be registered?